kyleoettle/blog/blog/2025-09-12-burnout-lessons.md

 Afterwards when she compared her times, her last 4 laps when she gave her everything - were slower than her first 4 slow laps 😦

 This is when burnout truly made sense to her - a few minutes in a pool painted a picture that we often don't see in the workplace because burnout doesn't usually happen overnight, it's days, weeks or months.
 What happened was she was working at a maintainable pace, she was happy, stressors were normal but increasing.
 As she pushed harder, she had to keep on pushing harder, she gave her best but by the end her best was worse than her barely trying.
+That's the thing about burnout, it takes so much more from you to deal with the basics, nevermind performing well.

 Her story really made me think and reflect on my own experiences (and sometimes bad habits)